Manu343726/snail/README.md

 Motivation
 ----------

-The C++ Standard Library comes with a very well suitted set of generic algotihms.
+The C++ Standard Library comes with a very well suited set of generic algorithms.
 The iterator-range design of such algorithms decouples them completely from the underlying data they are operating on, which makes possible to apply such algorithms on any entity, if a compatible iterator interface is provided.

 My favorite example are stream iterators: